-- Follow initial clear water application with 225 ppm N of a balanced liquid feed later that day or the next morning. - Use a balanced liquid feed at a rate of 225 to 300 ppm N on a constant feed basis. - Maintain a pH range of 6.2 to 6.6. - Check the soluble salts regularly.
-Maintain EC readings between 1.5 and 2.0 mmhos (SME).
+Follow initial clear water application with 225 ppm N of a balanced liquid feed later that day or the next morning.

+Use a balanced liquid feed at a rate of 225 to 300 ppm N on a constant feed basis.

+• Maintain a pH range of 6.0 to 6.5.

+Check the soluble salts regularly to maintain an EC reading between 1.5 and 2.0 mmhos (SME).

-Flush pots with clear water periodically to prevent the build-up of excessive salt levels.
+Be sure to monitor soil salts and flush pots with clear water periodically to prevent the build-up of excessive salt levels.